-Spicy and revitalizing, cinnamon has been proven to activate arousal, as noted by a 2013 study.
+Spicy and revitalizing, cinnamon has been proven to activate arousal in animal studies.
 Cinnamon has many reputed benefits and is said to improve mood and lower blood sugar.
 A smoky and pungent scent with sweet undertones.

 Although these proven aphrodisiacs have been around forever, Castro says perfumers are finding new ways of extracting essences that can add “new layers and dimensions to play with.”
 That means these scents might get even sexier.
 “Just as wines have been around for ages, there are still new approaches, farming methods, extractions, and aging processes,” she says.

 When it comes to applying fragrance to enhance their aphrodisiac qualities, Castro encourages you to have fun and be creative.
 “Beyond your standard pulse points, taking time to apply fragrance to inner thighs and cleavage can set the mood,” she says.
 “Applying some to your palms and running your hands through your hair, focusing on your scalp at the nape of your neck will release the scent as you move.
 No matter where you apply your fragrance, take a few moments to breathe deeply and connect with the aroma and yourself.”